The correct rules of salat in Saheeh hadith

 Meaning: O Allah!
-I seek refuge in You from anxiety and sorrow, from incapacity and laziness; From cowardice and miserliness and from the burden of debt and coercion of man.
+I seek refuge in You from anxiety and sorrow, from incapacity and laziness; From cowardice and miserliness, and from the burden of debt and coercion of man.
 (Muttafaq alaih, Mishkat H / 2456)

 7. Subhanallah wa bihamdihi adada khalqbihi wa riza nasihi wa jhinata ‘arshihi wa mida-da kalima-tih (3 times).
 Meaning: Holy God and all praise are due to Him.
-Equivalent to the number of His creation, equal to the satisfaction of His being, and equal to the weight of His throne and the scope of His glorious words.
+Equivalent to the number of His creation, equal to the satisfaction of His being, and similar to the weight of His throne and the scope of His glorious words.
 (Muslim, Mishkat H / 2301)